I want to troubleshoot HTTP 502 errors when my client makes requests to a website through a Classic Load Balancer.

 RFC 7235 - HTTP/1.1: Authentication

-2. Confirm that the response header has the correct syntax: a key and the value, such as Content-Type:text.
-Be sure that Content-Length or transfer encoding is not missed in the HTTP response header.
-For more information about web server HTTP header fields, see the Internet Assigned Numbers Authority documentation at List of HTTP header fields.
-Examine the HTTP responses returned by running a command similar to the following:
+Confirm that the response header has the correct key and the value syntax, such as Content-Type:text.
+Be sure that Content-Length or transfer encoding isn't missed in the HTTP response header.
+For more information about web server HTTP header fields, see the Permanent message header field names on the Internet Assigned Numbers Authority (IANA) website.
+To review the returned HTTP responses, run the following command:

 curl -vko /dev/null server_instance_IP

-3. Check the ELB access log for duplicate HTTP 502 errors.
-502 errors for both elb_status_code and backend_status_code indicate that there's a problem with one or more of the web server instances.
-Identify which web server instances are exhibiting the problem, then check the web server logs of the backend web server instances.
-See the following log locations for some common web servers and operating systems:
+Check the access log for duplicate HTTP 502 errors.
+502 errors for both elb_status_code and backend_status_code show that there's an issue with a backend web server instance.
+Identify the web server instance that's experiencing the issue, then check the web server logs.
+See the following log locations for common web servers and operating systems (OSs):

 Apache logs

-• The web server logs for CentOS, RHEL, Fedora, and Amazon Linux are located in the /var/log/httpd/ directory.
+For CentOS, RHEL, Fedora, and Amazon Linux: /var/log/httpd/ directory.

 NGINX logs